Skip to content

 Aitareya Upaniṣad

 The Aitareyopaniṣad opens with a striking creation account: “In the beginning, the Self alone was.”
-It traces how the Self created the worlds, the cosmic person, and the vital faculties.
-Its famous mahāvākya — “prajñānaṃ brahma” (consciousness is Brahman) — is one of the four great sentences of Vedānta.
+Its famous mahāvākya - “prajñānaṃ brahma” (consciousness is Brahman) - is one of the four great sentences of Vedānta.
+Read the full study →

 Chāndogya Upaniṣad